Dirac231/EXP101/LINUX/LESSON_1/README.md

 \
 The "heap" is the region used for every other kind of memory management, it's dynamic, meaning that you can allocate, extend, shrink, de-allocate memory for multiple kinds of data, and static/global variables are here.\
 \
 Contary to 32-bit, not all the (2^64) addresses are utilized for memory mapping.
 Only "canonical" addresses are used, that is the range `0x0000000000000000` to `0x00007FFFFFFFFFFF` and `0xFFFF800000000000` to `0xFFFFFFFFFFFFFFFF`.
-Any address outside this range is non-canonical.\
+Any address outside this range is non-canonical, notice how the canonical ranges are 48-bits long.\
 \
-To handle the data received from the RAM, the CPU uses "registers", which are also 64-bit addresses NOT located in RAM, that the CPU uses for specific purposes.
+To handle the data from the RAM, the CPU uses "registers", which are "hardware" 64-bit addresses (therefore NOT located in RAM), that the CPU uses for specific purposes.
 The most important ones are:
 - RAX: Used to store the return value of functions, and perform temporary operations.
 - RSP: Used to store the pointer to the top of the stack.
 - RBP: Used to backup the value of ESP before it changes, also known as "base pointer".